 But then there’s the other kind of pirate, known as a privateer.

 Pirates weren’t just anyone who ransacked and plundered a ship on the high seas.
 For England, “pirates” were only pirates if they did so without a license.
-You could operate a perfectly legitimate business by looting other ships so long as you purchased a letter of marque, a license which let a pirate captain attack and loot wartime enemy ships and split the profits with the licensee.
+You could operate a perfectly legitimate business by looting other ships so long as you purchased a letter of marque, a license that let a pirate captain attack and loot wartime enemy ships and split the profits with the licensee.

 However, these licenses were expensive, sometimes a few hundred pounds.
 A captain often had his own expenses like his crew, fleet, and provisions, which meant only wealthy captains would be able to take on these commissions.
 “Consequently, it was primarily slave traders and the like that had the capital to undertake the voyage,” says Burgess, whose most recent book is “The Politics of Piracy: Crime and Civil Disobedience in Colonial America.”